triggermesh/triggermesh/docs/targets/kafka.md

       value: admin-secret
 ```

-## Creating a Kafka Target with Kerberos-SSL
+### Creating a Kafka Target with Kerberos-SSL

+This section demonstrates how to configure a KafkaTarget to use Kerberos-SSL authentication.

-Before to create the KafkaTarget, we are going to create some secrets that KafkaTarget will need for the authentication with Kerberos + SSL.
+Before creating the `KafkaTarget`, we are going to create some secrets that the `KafkaTarget` will need for the authentication with Kerberos + SSL.

+- The kerberos config file.
+- The kerberos keytab file.
+- The CA Cert file.

 ```console
 kubectl create secret generic config --from-file=krb5.conf